marques-thomas-jmw__SP-1nc-unsplash-1.jpg

 Sam Walton, the founder of Walmart, felt that the attitudes of employees dictated how well the stores took care of customers.
 Some might argue that Walmart has left behind some of its founding principles, but most managers still wish to create an experience where customers walk away happy.

 One way to ensure your employees have a helpful attitude is to offer plenty of training.
 Send them for fresh customer service seminars and reward those who go above and beyond for your customers.
+Reward those who go above and beyond to solve problems for customers.
+People like the better prices they find at Walmart, but they also appreciate a more relaxed shopping experience as well as guarantees should something go wrong with their purchase.

 4. Offer Discounts